Frequently Asked

 Data & Performance

 APR is derived from historical share price appreciation over rolling windows, annualized.
-For ERC-4626 vaults, this reflects the actual rate at which the share price has increased — capturing protocol fees, compounding, and slippage as experienced by depositors.
+For ERC-4626 vaults, this reflects the actual rate at which the share price has increased, including protocol fees, compounding, and slippage as experienced by depositors.

 For lending protocols (Aave, SparkLend), we read the current supply rate from the protocol contracts.
 For savings vaults (Spark Savings), we use the protocol's canonical rate API, which reflects the ERC-4626 share price accrual.